evelynsugi/canadian-cities-ranking/README.md

 ## Conclusion

 There is a lot of time and consideration involved in making a major decision like deciding where to live.
 Living expenses and salary are two essential financial considerations.
-This project helps the decision-maker saves time and effort by gathering information automatically and present a recommendation of the best Canadian city to live in based on its financial feasibility.
+This project aim to help the decision-maker saves time and effort by gathering information automatically and present a recommendation of the best Canadian city to live in based on its financial feasibility.

 ![slide12](slides/12.jpg)